Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 document_store.write_documents(documents)
 ```

-If you intend to obtain embeddings before writing documents use the following code:
+If you intend to obtain embeddings before writing documents, use the following code:

 ```python
 from haystack import Document